 The Advisor will help you map out your career goals, figure out which program is right for you, and how to pay for tuition.
-They have tons of information on financial aid, and which loans and grants you may qualify for.
+They have a lot of information on financial aid and which loans and grants you may qualify for.

-At the end of your advising appointment, you’ll know for sure which business program—and school—is right for you!
+At the end of your advising appointment, you’ll know for sure which business program is right for you!

 Ready to get started?